-constant PV on the isentropic maps (Figure 6a), Butchart and Remsberg (1986) confirmed this for the winter of 1978/79, with the confirmation subsequently extended to all northern winters 1964-82 by Baldwin and Holton (1988).
-Figures 6a shows that, with wave breaking, the vortex weakens throughout winter compared to what would be expected if there were no waves and the stratosphere evolved radiatively (Figures 6b).
-If the amplitudes of the waves become sufficiently large the vortex is displaced off the pole or even split in two and usually this corresponds with the occurrence of an SSW (Section 2.5).
+McIntyre and Palmer (1983, 1984) conjectured that wave breaking and the concomitant vortex erosion occur almost continuously throughout the winter.
+By simply measuring the size of the vortex in terms of the area enclosed within contours of constant PV on the isentropic maps (Fig. 6a), Butchart and Remsberg (1986) confirmed this for the winter of 1978/79, with the confirmation subsequently extended to all northern winters from 1964-1982 by Baldwin and Holton (1988).
+Figure 6a shows that, with wave breaking, the vortex weakens throughout winter compared to what would be expected if there were no waves and the stratosphere evolved radiatively (Fig. 6b).
+If the amplitudes of the waves become sufficiently large, the vortex is displaced off the pole or even split in two, and usually this corresponds with the occurrence of an SSW (Sect.
+2.5).